 “Architecture is my first love, if you want to talk about what moves me — It’s the ordering of space, the visual pleasure, architecture’s power to construct our days and nights …”

-Why do we love architecture?
+Why do we love and appreciate well designed architecture?
 The above words belong to American artist Barbara Kruger, who put forward three reasons that will likely resonate with anyone with a connection to the built environment.
-As we invite submissions for the 8th Annual A+Awards — the world’s largest awards program for architecture and building-products — we want to take a moment to explore our collective adoration for great buildings and the architects that make them a reality.
+As we invite submissions for the 10th Annual A+Awards — the world’s largest awards program for architecture and firms — we want to take a moment to explore what makes us so thankful for great buildings and the architects that make them a reality.

-Romance in architecture takes on many forms.
-First, there is the love between an architect and their craft.
+There are myriad reasons that architecture can make us feel good, and much of it stems from the love between an architect and their craft.
 Certain architects display a special affinity for a singular material that makes them synonymous with the buildings they create.
 Louis Kahn’s relationship with brick, Mies van der Rohe’s reverence for steel, Tadao Ando’s love affair with concrete — each couplet has brought with it moments of architectural theater that live long in the memory.

 This remains true today: Many firms have won A+Awards in recent years thanks to their intimate understanding of architecture’s raw elements.
 Think of MVRDV’s meticulous application of glass blocks in the firm’s incredible Crystal Houses retail project in Amsterdam, or Snøhetta’s masterful use of wood for the Wild Reindeer Pavilion in the mountains of Norway.
 While they will come in all sorts of forms and typologies, this year’s winning projects will have at least one universal trait: a close bond between material and maker.